📝 TL;DR

 💡 Challenge

 While developing apps in Power Apps Studio mode, we often use test values like a test email address.
-However, it’s easy to forget to remove these values before deploying the app to production.

 ✅ Solution